pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 where `[name]` stands for the name for the breakpoint, and `<linespec>` is the position of a line of code in the source code.

-Once the execution is paused, the context of the execution is fully preserved, and you are free to inspect the value of different variables, print the calling stack and even jump bewteen different goroutines.
-Once you are satisfied, you can resume the execution by stepping into the next line of code or continue the execution until the next breakpoint is encountered.
+Once the execution is paused, the context of the execution is fully preserved.
+You are free to inspect the values of different variables, print the calling stack, and even jump between different goroutines.
+Once you finish the inspection, you can resume the execution by stepping into the next line of code or continue the execution until the next breakpoint is encountered.

 Basically, the following steps are typical when you are using debugger: